hyperjumptech/favicon-fetcher/README.md

 # Favicon Fetcher

-`favicon-fetcher` is a utility to fetch a website's favicon by using multiple strategies (the favicon.ico method, the DuckDuckGo API method, and the Google API method).
+`favicon-fetcher` is a utility to fetch a website's favicon by using multiple strategies.
+By default, it will fetch the `href` attribute of the first `<link rel="icon">` element in the target's HTML file.

 ## How to Use